soeirosantos/cloud-endpoints-gke-container-native-lb/README.md

-# Google Cloud Endpoints in GKE wiht Container-native Load Balancing
+# Google Cloud Endpoints in GKE with Container-native Load Balancing

 In this experiment, we extend the [Getting started with Cloud Endpoints for GKE with ESP](https://cloud.google.com/endpoints/docs/openapi/get-started-kubernetes-engine) documentation guide to provide an example of how to configure HTTPS between the LB and the ESP and also